Elections in Cuba: National elections

-Right of legislative proposals
+Citizen's proposals

 Article 88(h) of the Cuban constitution, adopted in 1976, provides for citizen proposals of law, prerequisite that the proposal be made by at least 10,000 citizens who are eligible to vote.
 In 2002 supporters of a movement known as the Varela Project submitted a citizen proposal of law with 11,000 signatures calling for a national referendum on political and economic reforms.

 The Cuban National Assembly Constitution and Legal Affairs Committee tabled the Varela Project citizens' initiative and responded with a counter initiative, the petition for which collected 8.1 million signatures, to request that Cuba's National Assembly amend the constitution to state "Socialism and the revolutionary political and social system...are irrevocable; and Cuba will never again return to capitalism."
 At the same time, millions of Cubans took to the street.
 The BBC reported that some citizens had felt pressured to sign the government petition.

 The national legislature meets twice a year for a week, to pass unanimously all the bills proposed by the executive branch.
 In between the sessions, the Council of State and the NAPP's commissions perform its legislative duties.

 Political parties

 The Communist Party of Cuba is the official state party and Cuba is a one-party state; the single-party system is enshrined in Article 5 of the Cuban Constitution.

-In 1965, the 26th of July Movement, Popular Socialist Party, and 13th of March Revolutionary Directorate were all merged into a single Communist Party under Fidel Castro.
+In 1965, the 26th of July Movement, Popular Socialist Party, and 13 March Revolutionary Directorate were all merged into a single Communist Party under Fidel Castro.
 All other political parties were dissolved and banned.
 For decades, no opposition candidates were permitted to stand for office.
 Campaigning is not permitted in elections in Cuba; rather, photographs and biographies of candidates are publicly posted.
 In 2015, two dissident candidates (one independent, and one member of the outlawed Independent and Democratic Cuba Party founded by Huber Matos) stood for election to a Havana local council, the first openly declared opposition candidates to seek office since 1959.
 However, both were defeated.